Mesa/oxid/doc/development_setup.md

     curl -OL https://raw.githubusercontent.com/Mesa/oxid/master/demo/db-dumps/oxid.sql

-to load the sql from github and save it on oxid.sql.
+to load the sql from github and save it as oxid.sql.
 Now you can pass the data to you local mariadb and execute the SQL from you host machine on the Database container by executing:

     docker-compose exec oxid_db mysql -u root -p < oxid.sql

-This also applies to all other sql you want to execute, just omitt
+This also applies to all other sql you want to execute, just omit the file redirection and you are ready to go with the mysql client.

 ### Backup Database ###